The Potomac Hotel: Mandarin Oriental

 Although the cost of the hotel rose to $155 million, in April 2002 Mandarin Oriental Hotel Group said it would proceed with the hotel's construction.
 By this time, the project was reported by The Washington Post to include just two restaurants and an art gallery in addition to the previously announced meeting space, fitness center, ballroom, pool, and spa.
 The city never approved the $4 million in property tax deferral, which required the three investors to add another $4 million of their own money to get the project moving.

+The Mandarin Oriental Washington, D.C. opened on March 22, 2004.